 REACH ELA is designed to meet the needs of students demonstrating academic strengths in the area of literacy in Grades 3 through 8.
-Students in REACH ELA in grades 3-5 participate daily for 30-minutes during their acceleration block.
-Students work on grade-level standards utilizing above grade-level texts.
+REACH ELA replaces students' regularly scheduled literacy class in middle school and focuses on grade-level standards using above grade-level texts.

-REACH Math
+Accelerated Math

-REACH math is designed to meet the needs of students demonstrating academic strengths in the area of mathematics in Grades 3 through 8.
-REACH math is a double-accelerated course that students participate in daily in place of their regularly scheduled math block.
+Accelerated math offerings are designed to meet the needs of students demonstrating academic strengths in the area of mathematics in Grades 3 through 8.
+D205 middle schools offer a double-accelerated math course sequence that students participate in daily in place of their regularly-scheduled math block.
+Students in this math pathway take pre-algebra in 6th grade, algebra in 7th grade, and geometry in 8th grade.